 Philosophy and YouTube

-YouTube co-creator Brent Hurley has spoken with the Converse Philosophy Club about his experience as a philosophy major and the applications he has found for philosophy in business and technology.
+YouTube co-creator Brent Hurley spoke with the Converse Philosophy Club about his experience as a philosophy major and the applications he has found for philosophy in business and technology.

 Converse philosophy students take a total of 10 philosophy courses, including core curricula in logic, ethics, and the history of philosophy.
 They also participate in a research-oriented senior capstone course in which they develop their own scholarly project on a philosophical topic.
 The remaining courses for the degree offer wide flexibility to accommodate individual student interests and to keep with the interdisciplinary spirit of the field.
 For instance, while all philosophy majors will become knowledgeable about basic philosophical topics and methods, you may choose to take more courses focused on modern philosophical trends, while another might focus on issues in social and political philosophy (e.g. race, gender, economics, biomedicine, etc.).